kylebaron/mrgsim.ds/README.md

 output objects in R claim ownership of their files on disk.
 Those files are automatically removed when the owning object goes out of scope and becomes subject to the R garbage collector.
-While “anonymous”, parquet-formatted files hold the data in `tempdir()` while you are working in R, functions are provided to move your data to more permanent locations for later use.
+While “anonymous”, parquet-formatted files hold the data in `tempdir()` as you are working in R, functions are provided to move this data to more permanent locations for later use.

 ## Installation